 Whether you choose to specialize in Chartered Financial Analyst or Professional Risk Management, you’ll study a mix of mathematics, finance, accounting, and economics — giving you the perfect foundation for a career in banking, investment management, or risk management.

-Meanwhile, if you opt for the co-op program, you’ll also have two years of paid work experience on your résumé.
-Or you can complete this degree online.
+Meanwhile, if you opt for the co-op program, you’ll graduate with two years of paid work experience on your résumé.